SajaALfahmi/auto-mpg-prediction/README.md

 ---

+## Team

+* Saja Al-Fahmi
+* Rayana Al-Otaibi
+* Lama Al-Qarni
+* Arwa Al-Roqi

+---

 ## Future Improvements

+* Apply feature engineering techniques.
-* Add more regression models for comparison.
+* Experiment with additional regression models such as Random Forest and XGBoost.
 * Improve the Streamlit interface.
-* Perform feature engineering to enhance model performance.
-* Deploy the application online.
+* Deploy the application online using Streamlit Community Cloud.

 ---

-## 👥 Team
+## 📄 License

-This project was developed as a team project by:
+This project was developed for educational purposes.

-* Saja Nashi Al-Fahmi
-* Arwa Fahd Al-Roqi
-* Lama Saleh Al-Qarni
-* Rayana Samer Al-Otaibi